neura-sx/BitSharesHash/README.CompileInEclipse.md

 6. For Windows: if you have the official BitShares client already installed - skip this step.
 Otherwise make sure you have Visual C++ Redistributable 2013 installed

   http://www.microsoft.com/en-us/download/details.aspx?id=40784.

+  Bear in mind that the Java GUI will attempt to start an exe file (bitshares_client.exe) included in the source code which is the official CLI client - if you do not trust this file feel free to replace it with a your own copy downloaded from http://bitshares.org or remove this file and start your own BitShares CLI manually as in case for Mac and Linux.

   For Mac and Linux: you need have the official BitShares client installed and then start the BitShares CLI manually with    the following settings: --server --rpcuser test --rpcpassword test --httpport 9989